Froese Psychological Services

 • Difficulty with focus and attention

-• Difficulty with learning different topics (e.g. struggling with reading, writing or mathematics)
+• Difficulty with developing specific academic skills (e.g. struggling with reading, writing, and/or mathematics)

 • Difficulty following or understanding instructions